gentlethievesofwaterdeep/gentlethievesofwaterdeep.github.io/_pact/Article V - Activities.md

 - Intetionally interfering with the business of a Pact member or ally.
 - Disrespectful behavior towards leadership and senior members.
 - Excessive activites aimed at the lower class.
+- Participanting in crimital activity in the vicinity of our headquarters.
 - Targetting influential members of the nobility or other protected parties without tribunal approval.
 - Bringing harm to a member of the watch, a magistrate, or their immediate kin.
 - Engaging in grossly unprofessional behavior.
 We are not ruffians who get into bar fights numerous times in a week.

 We may be criminals, but we are professional criminals.
 The rest of Article V describes the code of conduct in further detail.

+## 5.2 Non-Violent Crimes

+Members of The Pact shall primarily engage in non-violent criminal activities, including but not limited to theft, burglary, fraud, forgery, information brokerage, and smuggling.
+Any activities involving excessive violence or endangerment of innocent lives are prohibited.

+## 5.3 Secrecy

+Members shall conduct their operations with utmost discretion, avoiding unnecessary attention and minimizing the risk of exposure.
+The Pact shall maintain secure communication channels and employ encryption methods to safeguard sensitive information.

 ## 5.4 Activities Targeting Members